phiresky/pandoc-url2cite/README.md

 # Limitations

-Currently, extracting the metadata from direct URLs of full text PDFs does not work, so you will need to use the URL of an overview / abstract page etc. I'm not sure why, since this does work in Zotero.
+1. Currently, extracting the metadata from direct URLs of full text PDFs does not work, so you will need to use the URL of an overview / abstract page etc. I'm not sure why, since this does work in Zotero.
 [More info might be here](https://github.com/zotero/translation-server/issues/70).
+2. Currently, this filter only works if you use pandoc-citeproc, because the citations are written directly into the document metadata instead of into a bibtex file.
+If you want to use natbib or biblatex for citations, this filter currently won't work.
+Using citeproc has the disadvantage that it is somewhat less configurable than the "real" LaTeX citation text generators and the CSL language has some limitations.
+For example, the [bibtex "alpha"](https://www.overleaf.com/learn/latex/Bibtex_bibliography_styles) sometimes used in Germany can't be described in CSL.

 # Related Work (Longer Example)